-For people living with a mental illness, it’s especially important as research shows they are at higher risk of physical health problems such as heart disease and diabetes, for example.
-For people affected by physical illnesses, too, there are higher rates of mental health problems such as anxiety disorders and depression.
+Physical health is especially important for people living with a mental illness, as research shows they are at a higher risk of physical health conditions such as diabetes, heart disease and obesity.
+For people affected by physical health conditions, there are higher rates of mental health problems such as anxiety and depression.

-SANE Australia’s Mind + Body Initiative recognises that a healthier life includes both mental and physical wellness, and promotes common sense steps to improve health for the whole person.
+The SANE Australia Mind + Body initiative recognises that a healthier life includes both mental and physical wellness, and promotes common sense steps to improve the health of the whole person.
 As well as campaigning for improved treatments and support, SANE has developed a range of resources in this area.

 Mental health non-government organisations (NGOs) can play an important role in improving the physical as well as mental health of people severely affected by mental illness.
 SANE's Healthy Living Toolkit includes best practice Guidelines for NGOs on this topic plus a range of other helpful resources.